Associate Professor Arko Lucieer

-With 25 years of aero-modelling experience, Model Aeronautical Association of Australia (MAAA) instructor ratings for both fixed and rotary wings, and Private Pilots License (PPL) and an UAV controllers certificate my primary roll on the Terraluma team is to fly and maintain our UAS.
+With 25 years of aero-modelling experience, Model Aeronautical Association of Australia (MAAA) instructor ratings for both fixed and rotary wings, a Private Pilots License (PPL) and a Remote Pilots License (RePL) my primary roll on the Terraluma team is to fly and maintain our UAS.
 In 2015 I graduated with a PhD (2010 – 2015) looking at the development of a UAS for ultra high resolution remote sensing.
 In particular, I have developed algorithms to process the vast amount of imagery collected by our UAS.
 For example techniques to automatically georectify and mosaic imagery without the need for ground control points.
 I am also researching the applicability of using UAS to monitor landslide dynamics by using modern Structure from Motion (SfM) image processing algorithms to recreate the landslide in 3D from a series of highly overlapping photographs.

 Dr Guy Williams